prodata2000/VMS/README.md

 # Visitor Management System

 ## 📌 Overview
-This is a simple **Visitor Management System** built using Flask and SQLite, allowing visitors to sign in and administrators to manage visitor logs.
+This project is a simple **Visitor Management System** built using Flask and SQLite.
+It allows visitors to sign in and administrators to manage visitor logs.

 ## 🚀 Features
-- Visitor sign-in with name, email, phone, company, and reason for visit.
+- Visitor sign-in form with name, email, phone, company, and reason for visit.
-- Admin dashboard to view and export visitor logs.
+- Admin dashboard for managing and exporting visitor logs.
+- CSV export functionality for visitor data.
+- Session-based admin authentication.
-- Secure authentication for admin access.
+- Simple SQLite database for data storage.
-- Data stored in SQLite.
 - Dockerized deployment with Nginx as a reverse proxy.

 ## 🛠️ Installation